dcurletti/Tweheat/README.md

 [heroku]: http://tweheat.herokuapp.com

 It works!
-Try it out.. only two at time though.
+Try it out.. only two at a time though.

 ## Critical Alerts
-Currently only 2 instances of the tweheat site can be opened at a time.
-Reasoning for this is due to the fact that the Twitter::Streaming API call is inside of my root controller, but this Twitter
+Currently only 2 instances of the Tweheat site can be opened at a time.
+This is due to the Twitter::Streaming API only allowing one connection per API key.
+Currently I have it inside of my index, but I will be moving it soon.

 ## General Info
 Look at TODO.md in root for micro updates.